Garbaz/pronto-graphics/README.md

 }
 ```

+## Idea

 A library for anyone who just wants to get some graphics on the screen, without having to faff about with the technical details of graphics libraries.
 Just create a window, and start drawing to it.
+Minimal setup, minimal bother, minimal interference with your code's structure.

 Loosely inspired by [Processing](https://processing.org/).